Tingting-Chang/painting-classifier/README.md

 # painting-classifier
-NYC Capstone project for painting classifier with teammate Domingo
+NYC Capstone project for painting classifier with teammate Domingos